-Crushed granite trail (along river), paved roads & sidewalks (north)
+Hard-packed crushed granite trail and boardwalks (along river), paved roads & sidewalks (north)

 Hiking, jogging, biking, pets

-Roadside parking on Sherman Ave. (south), downtown Stevens Point (north)
+Parking lot on south side of Sherman Ave. (south), downtown Stevens Point (north)

 The Scenic Beauty of Echo Dells

 Just north of the Stevens Point Care Center, watch for an old stone foundation on the east side of the trail.
 In the early 1900s, this scenic area was known by Stevens Point residents as Echo Dells, popular for picnicking, camping, and hiking.
 Andrew M. Nelson started a summer colony here made up of several cottages.
 George Nelson, Andrew’s nephew, built his summer home here in 1911.
 George was a local attorney who later became a Wisconsin Supreme Court justice (Nelson Hall on the UWSP campus is named for him).
 The pile of rocks along the Green Circle are remnants of George Nelson’s fireplace.
 In 1921, George called for the creation of a park to preserve Echo Dells, calling it “one of the choicest beauty spots and one of the few remaining tracts of virgin timber left in central Wisconsin.”
 The next year, Echo Dells was sold to the Wisconsin River Paper & Pulp company for flowage rights.
 Most cottages were removed, but the remnants of some serve as reminders of the past.
 The beauty of the area continues to beckon visitors today.

 Westside Loop Alternative

 At the County Hwy.
 HH intersection (traveling north), instead of staying on the River Pines Trail, you can cross the bridge over the Wisconsin River and follow the marked Westside Loop (2.4 miles) as an alternative route.